 We are subject to the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act.
 Section 404 of the Sarbanes-Oxley Act, or Section 404, which require that we include a management assessment of, and a report by our independent registered public accounting firm on, the effectiveness of our internal control over financial reporting in our annual report on Form 20-F beginning with our fiscal year ending December 31, 2010.
-During the assessment process that we will undertake for compliance with Section 404, we may identify material weaknesses or significant deficiencies in our internal control over financial reporting that we may not be able to remediate in time to meet the deadline imposed by Section 404, and our management may conclude that our internal control over financial reporting is not effective.
-In addition, even if our management concludes that our internal control over financial reporting is not effective and may issue an adverse opinion on the effectiveness of our internal control over financial reporting.
-Our failure to establish and maintain effective internal control over financial reporting could increase the risk of material misstatements in our financial statements and cause failure to meet our financial and other reporting obligations, which would likely cause investors to lose confidence in our reported financial information and lead to a significant decline in the trading price of our ADSs.
+During the assessment process that we will undertake for compliance with Section 404, we may identify material weaknesses or significant deficiencies in our internal control over financial reporting that we may not be able to remediate in time to meet the deadline imposed by Section 404, and our management may conclude that our internal control over financial reporting is effective, our independent registered public accounting firm may determine that our internal control over financial reporting is not effective and may issue an adverse opinion on the effectiveness of our internal control over financial reporting is not effective internal control over financial reporting could increase the risk of material misstatements in our financial statements and cause failure to meet our financial and other reporting obligations, which would likely cause investors to lose confidence in our reported financial information and lead to a significant decline in the trading price of our ADSs.